paul-go/Truth/Reflex/Readme.md

 A **recurrent function** is simply a function that may be attached to some branch (and not a leaf), that may be called multiple times while connected.

-An **atomic** is a parameter that is passed to a branch function.
-The types of allowable atomics for a given branch function is defined at the library level, but some are usable across any reflexive library, such as arrays and functions.
+An **atom** is a parameter that is passed to a branch function.
+The types of allowable atoms for a given branch function is defined at the library level, but some are usable across any reflexive library, such as arrays and functions.

 A **force** is similar to an observable, but they're connected to some branch via a recurrent function.
 They're either stateful (observable variable), or stateless (observable call).
 When stateful forces are mutated, or stateless forces are invoked, it causes an invokation of the recurrent function that is "hosting" the force.